vpontis/vpontis.github.io/projects.md

 ### [PicnicHealth](http://www.picnichealth.com)
 #### ***Keep track of and understand your medical history***

+Right now I am working at PicnicHealth as a software engineer.

 ---------

 ### [GraphDocs](http://www.graphdocs.com)
 #### ***Easily visualize and manage graph data***

+When I was at Oxford, I founded GraphDocs with David Furlong and Will Zeng.
+GraphDocs aims to help people manage graph data.

 ---------